wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-extend-on-premises-alwayson-availability-groups.md

 # Extend on-premises AlwaysOn Availability Groups to Azure

 AlwaysOn Availability Groups provide high availability for groups of database by adding secondary replicas.
 These replicas allow failing over databases in case of a failure.
 In addition they can be used to offload read workloads or backup tasks.
 <!-- deleted by customization

 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.

 -->

 You can extend on-premises Availability Groups to Windows Azure by provisioning one or more Azure VMs with SQL Server and then adding them as replicas to your on-premises Availability Groups.

 This tutorial assumes you have the following:

 - An active Azure subscription.
-You can [sign up for a <!-- deleted by customization trial](http://azure.microsoft.com/pricing/free-trial) --><!-- keep by customization: begin --> trial](/pricing/1rmb-trial) <!-- keep by customization: end -->.
+You can [sign up for a trial](/pricing/1rmb-trial).

 - An existing AlwaysOn Availability Group on-premises.
 For more information on Availability Groups, see [AlwaysOn Availability Groups](https://msdn.microsoft.com/zh-cn/library/hh510230.aspx).